Basic Product Information

 Are there any prerequisites for using SAP Landscape Management?

-Yes, there are certain prerequisites for using SAP Landscape Management (LaMa) as it consists of several software components.
-The LaMa software itself is shipped as an add-on to SAP NetWeaver (Application Server Java).
-The minimum SAP NetWeaver Support Package stack for SAP Landscape Management 3.0 SP13 or later is SAP NetWeaver Release 7.50 Support Package 15.
+Yes, there are certain prerequisites for using SAP Landscape Management as it consists of several software components.
+The SAP Landscape Management software itself is shipped as an add-on to SAP NetWeaver (Application Server Java).
+The minimum SAP NetWeaver version for SAP Landscape Management 3.0 SP20 or later is SAP NetWeaver Release 7.5 Support Package Stack 17.

 Depending on the product edition that you are using (standard or enterprise edition) and the product functionality that you would like to use, there are certain additional components required.

 The minimum dependency for managed systems is the SAP Host Agent which must be running on each managed host.
-Both SAP as well as non-SAP systems require the SAP Host Agent for them to be managed via LaMa.
+Both SAP as well as non-SAP systems require the SAP Host Agent for them to be managed via SAP Landscape Management.